dodoztestrepo/testfork/README.md

 -   **Visualization & Reporting Tools:** Ensuring seamless integration with tools like PowerBI and Tableau for intuitive data visualization and with ERP systems for operational planning and execution.
 -   **Enterprise Resource Planning (ERP) Systems:** Enabling integration with ERP systems such as SAP, Oracle ERP Cloud, Microsoft Dynamics, and others for streamlined operational planning, resource management, and execution.

-## FoaaS API: Simplifying Forecasting
+## FaaS API: Simplifying Forecasting

-The FoaaS API is designed to pave the path for easy integration of forecasting functionalities, reducing the overhead for developers and businesses alike.
+The FaaS API is designed to pave the path for easy integration of forecasting functionalities, reducing the overhead for developers and businesses alike.

 ### Initialize and Configure

-Start by initializing FoaaS with your specific configurations to tailor the service to your needs:
+Start by initializing FaaS with your specific configurations to tailor the service to your needs:
 ```python
 import mellow_sdk